joeappleton18/WEB-AND-DATABASE-SYSTEMS/week-10/lab.md

 > > `index.js`

-1. Update `index.js` to handle a post request from the form.
-Submit the form, and check the terminal.
+2. Use the above example to update `index.js` to handle a post request from the form.

+3. Submit the form (press the update button on the update page), and check the terminal.
 You'll see a long list of values; however, no `Stu_Phone` or `Stu_Course`!
-This is because tell Express to parse the body of the request.
+This is because we need to tell Express to parse are form values and attache them the HTTP request.
 To do this we first need to install the `body-parser` package.
-In the terminal, run the following command:
+4. In the terminal, run the following command:

 ```bash
 npm install body-parser
 ```

-2. Next, we need to tell Express to use the body-parser package.
+5. Next, we need to tell Express to use the body-parser package.
 Open the `index.js` file and add the following code:

 ```javascript
 // at the top of the file